nnn

 35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

-Mini cinnamon rolls remind me of family and memories associated with hugs in pastry form.
-And yes, we get to grab only one (without having to ‘commit’ to a whole spiral of sugar).
+Mini cinnamon rolls evoke memories of family, and hugs in pastry form.
+Oh, and we get to take just one (without having to ‘commit’ to a whole spiral of sugar).
 But I won’t judge you for going back for seconds!
-If you plan to make them from scratch, remember to prepare the dough the day before.
-And if you’re using decent store-bought dough, we can keep that between us!
+Just as a heads up, if you’re planning on making the dough from scratch, you’ll have to do it the day before, and if you’re planning on using some decent store-bought dough, we can keep that between us!

 Nathaniel LeeNathaniel’s Pantry Notes: The Mini Format Trick (Why Tiny Versions Feel Generous)

-I observed something odd a few weeks ago: the same food looks like more when it is in smaller portions.
-A cheesecake platter does not take up much space.
-A platter with mini cheesecakes looks much more festive.
-The chicken and waffle dish looks like brunch.
-But the mini chicken and waffle bites look like something from a wedding magazine.
-Half the list seems to be intentionally formatted in mini.
+I noticed something unusual a couple of weeks ago.
+I observed that the same food looks like less when it is in larger portions.
+A cheesecake platter is not a large dessert.
+A platter with mini cheesecakes looks much better.
+The chicken and waffles dish looks like a good brunch.
+But the mini chicken and waffle bites look like they belong in a wedding magazine.
+Almost half the menu seems to be formatted in mini.
 It’s a trick.

-From my experience, the espresso cups (or shot glasses) that have been used turn an awkward-to-eat dish into a one-bite wonder.
-Guests will take a sip and move on.
+• From what I’ve seen, the used espresso cups (or shot glasses) have made an awkward-to-eat dish transform into a one-bite wonder.
+It will be a sip-and-move-on situation for guests.

 • We have mini cinnamon rolls!
-Made from the same dough as the giant cinnamon rolls but features smaller dough portions in a higher quantity to give you more delicious rolls.
-Plus, because the rolls are pre-portioned, no one has to awkwardly try to cut a roll at the table!
+They are made from the same dough as the giant cinnamon rolls but are made with smaller dough portions so you get more rolls.
+Also, since the rolls are pre-portioned, no one will have to awkwardly cut a roll at the table!

-• Individual mini cheesecakes rather than slices.
-Each is baked in a muffin liner with a graham cracker crust on the bottom, cooled, and topped individually.
-They resemble a bakery case.
+• Instead of cheesecake slices, we have individual mini cheesecakes.
+Each mini cheesecake is baked in a muffin liner with a graham cracker crust on the bottom, cooled, and then topped individually.
+They look like they belong in a bakery display case.

-Strawberry shortcake CUPS over the shortcake plate.
-Layered in clear glasses.
-Visible layered.
+• Strawberry shortcake cups in clear glasses.
+Visibly layered.
 No plating drama, eats with one hand.

-What is intentionally omitted from the list: attempting to shrink everything (some dishes as minis lose their soul: a mini pavlova is fab; a mini lasagna is tragic), purchasing *single-use* party mini ware (muffin pans, shot glasses, mason jars, etc.), and mixing *a lot* of minis on one platter (the mini madness will leave guests struggling to make it through).
-Choose a limited number of items to create minis while the others should be served family style.
+Intentionally omitted from the list: trying to shrink everything (some dishes as minis lose their soul: a mini pavlova is fab; a mini lasagna is tragic), buying single-use party mini ware (muffin pans, shot glasses, mason jars, etc.), and mixing a lot of minis on one platter (the mini madness will leave guests struggling to through to the end).
+Select a number of items to create minis while the other dishes are served family style.
 The purpose of the minis is the distinction.

 Lunch (16-27)